dgryski/go-perfbook/performance.md

 heapsort all O(n log n), everybody uses quicksort because it's the fastest.
 It has the smallest constant factor.

 The second thing is that big-O only says "as n grows to infinity".
-It says nothing about small n.
-"As the numbers get big, this is the growth factor that will dominate the run time."
+It talks about the growth trend.
+As the numbers get big, this is the growth factor that will dominate the run time."
+It says nothing about the actual performance, or how it behaves with small n.

 There's frequently a cut-off point below which a dumber algorithm is faster.
 A nice example from the Go standard library's `sort` package.
 Most of the time it's using quicksort, but it has a shell-sort pass then insertion sort when the partition size drops below 12 elements.

+For some algorithms, the constant factor might be so large that this cut-off point may be larger than all reasonable inputs.
+That is, the O(n^2) algorithm is faster than the O(n) algorithm for all inputs that you're ever likely to deal with.

 The memory hierarchy in modern computers confuses the issue here a little bit, in that caches prefer the predictable access of scanning a slice to the